galaxyxone/ipfs-desktop/README.md

 ### Which flags does IPFS Desktop boot with?

 By default, IPFS Desktop starts the IPFS daemon with the flags `--migrate=true --routing=dhtclient ----enable-gc=true`.

 You can change this in the IPFS Desktop config file by selecting `Open Configuration File` from the `Advanced` submenu.

-### I need more help!
+### I need more help

 If you need help with using IPFS Desktop, the quickest way to get answers is to post them in the [official IPFS forums](https://discuss.ipfs.io).

 If you think you've found a bug or other issue with IPFS Desktop itself, please [open an issue](https://github.com/ipfs-shipyard/ipfs-desktop/issues/new/choose).